Radiologic Technologist Skills List for Resumes

-You can also use these words in your interview.
+You can also use these words in your interview as well.
 Come prepared to discuss the top skills listed here, and be ready to share examples of how you've exemplified each.
 Each job will require different skills and experiences, so make sure you read the job description carefully and focus on the skills listed by the employer.
 Here's a list of the three most important skills employers look for in a radiologic technologist.

 As a radiologic technologist, you’ll be responsible for several layers of communication with both patients and colleagues.
 Because there’s not any one specific type of person who might need health-related imaging, you’ll be interacting with a broad and diverse cross-section of the population.

 You’ll be required to explain procedures to patients, and because you’ll be encountering all sorts of diversity, you’ll need to have an agile communication style so that you can communicate effectively with anyone who crosses your lab or table.